kmmsks/hilmo_identify_episodes/README.md

 Minimum of full calender days required between two hospital treatment periods:

 - 0 : a new period may start the next day after the previous one (models 1 and 2).
 - 1 : there must be one full calender day between two treatment periods (models 3 and 4).
-If less, Hilmo entries are considered to belong to a single episode (due to unit transfer etc.)
+Otherwise, Hilmo entries are combined into a single episode.

 ### Years 1975&ndash;1995, Inpatient Data Only